 It helps to set the record straight

-When the letters go back and forth, it makes both sides think about exactly what has happened and to set out their explanation for it.
+When the letters go back and forth, it makes both sides think about exactly what has happened and set out their explanation for it.
 So your employer will have to nail their colours to the mast.
 This could prove very useful later on in a tribunal.

 It also gives you the formal opportunity to have your questions answered in writing rather than being fobbed off in endless meetings.

 It may result in additional compensation for you

 If you do go to tribunal and win, the tribunal can award you additional compensation if your employer has failed to follow the grievance process correctly.
 Similarly, if you have failed to follow it then your compensation can be reduced.
 The range of possible adjustment is 0-25%.